test-kitchen/kitchen-openstack/README.md

 Some clouds need this some, most OpenStack instances don't.
 This is a stop gap wait makes sure that the machine is in a good state to work with.
 Ideally the transport layer in Test-Kitchen will have a more intelligent way to deal with this.
+There will be a dot that appears every 10 seconds as the timer counts down.
 You may want to add this for **WinRM** instances due to the multiple restarts that happen on creation and boot.
 A good default is `300` seconds to make sure it's in a good state.